-About a year ago I wrote a post that I now call the car metaphor essay, and in it I talk about how teaching writing is a bit like taking a bunch of people to a junkyard and saying, “Okay, you all know what a car looks like.
+In 2017 I refurbished the post that I sometimes call the car metaphor essay, and in it I talk about how teaching writing is a bit like taking a bunch of people to a junkyard and saying, “Okay, you all know what a car looks like.
 Build one out of what’s here.
 Or, you know, build a truck, plane or submarine if that’s your thing.”

 –The novel forms a relationship with the reader.
 The book makes a first impression, progressively reveals more about itself, engages the person’s emotions and finally says goodbye.
 It affects them . . . whether for a minute, a week, or a lifetime.

 —Emotional investment: the way that the novelist forms this relationship with the reader almost always involves making them care, about the characters in the book or the outcome of the main character’s journey.

 –The reader is lured into a sort of narrative dream that pulls them forward with suspense, that fills their conscious mind with the details of the story or a compelling narrative voice.
 The vicarious experience of reading the novel can be successful whether it is direct, vivid and somewhat simply flavored (think vanilla ice cream) or as complex and layered as a four-course meal in a fancy restaurant.